omarathon/rl-multi-agent-car-parking/README.txt

-Dissertation titled Multi-Agent Car Parking using Reinforcement Learning, by Omar Tanner.
+Dissertation titled Multi-Agent Car Parking using Reinforcement Learning.

 Directories:
 	MultiAgentCarParkingEnvironment - Unity project containing the implementation of the MDP (environment)